GoogleCloudPlatform/generative-ai/genkit/postcard-generator/docs/deploy.md

-# Deploy to App Hosting
+# Deploy to Firebase App Hosting

 **Note:** By default this app has authentication disabled.
 This means anyone with the URL can use it.
-It is strongly recommended you enable authentication with a blocking function.
-See [the authentication section below](#authentication) for instructions on how to do this.

-## Deploy to Firebase App Hosting
+If you intend to leave it running, you should [enable authentication](#authentication).

-### Step 1: Push this repo to GitHub
+## Step 1: Push this repo to GitHub

 As of 2024-09-27 App Hosting only supports GitHub, so you will need to create a repository on GitHub and push this code there.

-### Step 2: Configure your backend
+## Step 2: Configure your backend

 You can do this from the CLI: